 being in possession of appropriate certification.

-VTS qualifications should be periodically revalidated to ensure the operational performance of the operator is maintained.
+VTS qualifications should be periodically revalidated to ensure the operational performance of the VTS personnel is maintained.

 Certification

-Certification is the paper, or education, or training that suggests that a person is qualified to perform the duties of that job.
-Typically participants will receive a certificate as recognition for successfully completing a course.
+Certification is the award of a document that confirms that a trainee has met the requirements for the award of a specific qualification.
+Typically, trainees will receive a certificate as evidence of successfully completing a course.

-VTS Course Certificate
+VTS Model Course Certificate

-A Course Certificate is a document awarded by the accredited VTS training organisation, to indicate that a participant has successful completed of their VTS training Course.
+A VTS model course certificate is a document awarded by the accredited training organisation, to confirm that a trainee has successfully completed a VTS training course.
 The course certificate should include:

-the candidate’s full name
+the candidate’s full name;

-the country in which it was awarded
+the country in which it was awarded;

-signature of the issuing Authority and the training organisation
+authorised signature of the accredited training organisation;

-the relevant course
+the name relevant model course;

-date of birth and/or unique identification information
+date of birth and/or unique identification information;

-the date of award
+the date of award; and

-the unique serial number of the course certificate
+the unique serial number of the course certificate.

-The use of the IALA logo on a VTS model course certificate recognises that the Competent Authority has accredited the delivery of that VTS model course by a training organisation.
+The use of the IALA logo on a VTS model course certificate recognises that the Competent Authority is a National Member of IALA and has approved the delivery of that VTS model course by an accredited training organisation.

 Record of Training – V-103/3 and V-103/5